nleiva/ansible-web-server/README.md

 # Web Server in Azure with Ansible
 [![Ansible Lint](https://github.com/nleiva/ansible-webserver-azure/actions/workflows/ansible-lint.yml/badge.svg)](https://github.com/nleiva/ansible-webserver-azure/actions/workflows/ansible-lint.yml)

-The goal is to automatically provision a number of webserver instances behind a load balancer on Azure.
-These instances, while typically are identical to one another, we can make them a mix of different Linux distributions (just for fun).
+The goal is to provision one or more web server instances behind a load balancer on Azure automatically.
+These instances, while they are typically identical to one another, can run a mix of different Linux distributions (just for fun).

 <p align="center">
 <img height="400" src="./pictures/webserver.svg">